-The Native American tribes of Northern California can provide us with an historical outlook of our area when our great outdoors were nearly untouched by humans.
+The Native American tribes of Northern California can provide us with a historic outlook of our area when our great outdoors were nearly untouched by humans.
 Our abundant rivers and lakes were fished as a source of survival rather than recreation.
 The resources of our mountains and forests were used by men, women and children.
-Our wilderness was understood by NorCal’s ancient inhabitants deeper than we we can ever imagine.
+Our wilderness was understood by NorCal’s ancient inhabitants deeper than we can ever imagine.

 Redding Rancheria is a combination of the Pit River, Wintu and Yana tribes.
 The story of the clash between tribes and white settlers is brutal and tragic.
 In the 1900’s, many tribes who had staked claim to NorCal land for many, many years were pushed from their homes.
 It’s hard to understand exactly how long the Natives had lived the area but evidence of human occupation in California dates as far back as 17,000 BCE.

 We documented the clashes between local tribes and white settlers in The Lockhart Ferry Massacre: Northern California’s Bloody War of the 1850s.

 Here’s the history as explained on the Redding Rancheria website:

 The Bureau of Indian Affairs purchased the land that is now considered the Redding Rancheria in 1922.
 The purpose of this purchase was to provide a place for homeless Indians to camp and live.
 And that is precisely what this land became for many Indians in Shasta and Trinity County.
 Our Rancheria was unique because it included Indians from not just one tribe but Indians of Pit-River, Wintu and Yana descent.